The following sample projects are presented in a modified format to protect the identity of the client and the specific details of their project:

 Problem: Shipment of tattoo ink seized by U.S. Custom’s officials

 Solution: A shipment of ink being imported by a tattoo product distributor was held by authorities at the border.
-This hold up was due to suspicion that some of the artificial coloring ingredients in the inks were banned.
-The company importing these inks however, believed that the product complied with all of the U.S. regulations that govern over these products.
+This hold up was due to a suspicion that some of the artificial coloring ingredients in the inks were banned.
+The company importing these inks, however, believed that the product complied with all of the U.S. regulations that govern over these products.

 They had a sample of the ink sent to our laboratory in order to analyze and definitively determine a conclusive finding to the question of whether the product contained any banned ingredients.
 We analyzed the colors using UV/Vis spectroscopy and NMR spectroscopy to determine which ingredients the product contained.
-One of our product importation specialists reviewed the data developed, and verified that none of the ingredients contained within the product were on the banned coloring compounds list.
+One of our product importation specialists reviewed the data developed and verified that none of the ingredients contained within the product were on the banned coloring compounds list.
 We then worked with the U.S. Customs agents and were able to get our client’s shipment released without any further interruptions, much to their satisfaction.